HestiMae/pollinators-paradise/README.md

 Retains the strange properties of chorus honey in a crystallised form, causing entities to slide upward into the air.

 ### Apiarist's Set
-*Beekeeping attire for the aspiring adventure-apiarist. - These articles sport little in the way of protection, but are unbreakable.*
+*Beekeeping attire for the aspiring adventure-apiarist.*<br/>
+*These articles sport little in the way of protection, but are unbreakable.*<br/>
 Mostly made from _waxed wool_, a composite wool loosened with honey.

-When drizzled with a bit of honey from a bottle, each article grains improved stats has special uses that drain honey.
-They similarly be washed with water to apply a different honey.
+When drizzled with a bit of honey from a bottle, it can be drained to perform **special abilities**.<br/>
+A water bottle can wash out the honey for reuse.

 ![apiarist_veil](https://github.com/HestiMae/pollinators-paradise/assets/62225435/797fbfc8-ea98-4037-b433-9a38adafd7aa)
 **Apiarist's Veil**<br/>
 *Honey | Bee Calm*: Calms bees targeting the wearer.<br/>
-*Chorus | Bee Allies*: Angers bees towards those targeting the wearer<br/>
+*Chorus | Bee Allies*: Angers bees towards hostiles targeting you.<br/>
 *Bees will only be angered if it's safe for them to attack - see below!*

 ![apiarist_suit](https://github.com/HestiMae/pollinators-paradise/assets/62225435/ca34907f-7066-4f87-bfa4-f0ed96442da3)